Women's Memorial March: Public discourse and the media

-In the immediate post-war years, violence experienced by indigenous women in Canada was kept out of mainstream public discourse, it wasn't until the 1960s that these incidences were given attention in the media.
-News stories rationalized the violence by focussing on poverty, disease, crime, and sex work in the Downtown Eastside.
-The photos of the victims used in the media were often mug shots from previous arrests presenting these women as criminals.
-In her article, Indigenous Women as Newspaper Representations: Violence and Action in 1960s Vancouver, Meghan Longstaffe says that Media outlets used racist and stereotypical language which reinforced negative representations of Indigenous Women.
-In her theses, You Will Be Punished: Media Depictions of Missing and Murdered Indigenous Women, Caitlin Elliot observes a pattern where reporters sensationalized and made a spectacle of the injustices which were occurring with undue focus on crime while avoiding topics of sex and race prejudice and colonialism.
+In the immediate post-war years, violence experienced by Indigenous women in Canada was kept out of mainstream public discourse.
+It was not until the 1960s that these incidents were given attention in the media.
+News stories rationalized the violence by focusing on poverty, disease, crime, and sex work in the Downtown Eastside.
+The photos of the victims used in the media were often mug shots from previous arrests, presenting these women as criminals.
+In her article, "Indigenous Women as Newspaper Representations: Violence and Action in 1960s Vancouver", Meghan Longstaffe says that media outlets used racist and stereotypical language which reinforced negative representations of Indigenous women.

+In her thesis, "You Will Be Punished: Media Depictions of Missing and Murdered Indigenous Women", Caitlin Elliot observes a pattern where reporters used sensationalized and made a spectacle of the injustices occurring, with undue focus on crime while avoiding topics of sex and race prejudice and colonialism.

-The use of tropes and stereotypes has been a tactic of settler colonialism since before the 19th Century.
+The use of tropes and stereotypes has been a tactic of settler colonialism since before the 19th century.
 Negative tropes regarding Indigenous femininity, sexuality, and motherhood pit Indigenous and white women against each other and protect white men from punishment and accountability for abuse against Indigenous women.
-The “Skid Road Girl” was a trope that appeared in the media as the experiences of Indigenous women faced in Vancouver's Downtown Eastside became more publicly recognized.
+The "Skid Road Girl" was a trope that appeared in the media as the experiences of Indigenous women faced in Vancouver's Downtown Eastside became more publicly recognized.
 Due to the surplus of single men, drug use, and crime in the area, "skid road" became a commonly used symbol of the Downtown Eastside.
-The "Skid Road Girl" referred to women living in this neighbourhood and came with negative connotations referring to poverty, addiction, violence, and corruption.
-According to Caitlin Elliot, these categorizations informed the idea that violence was a natural consequence of living in this area and victims were at fault for their own suffering.
+The "Skid Road Girl" referred to women living in this neighborhood and came with negative connotations referring to poverty, addiction, violence, and corruption.
+According to Elliot, these categorizations informed the idea that violence was a natural consequence of living in this area, and victims were at fault for their own suffering.